BimsaraS99/Image_Processing_Bootcamp/Module-3/README.md

 3. Resize each image to a resolution of **500x500 pixels**.
 4. Save the processed images into a folder named `results` with filenames numbered sequentially: `1.jpg`, `2.jpg`, `3.jpg`, etc.

+See the 'result' and 'image_data' folder and you will understand the task better.

 ---

 ### **Learning Outcomes**